quic-mtuttle/aimet/Docs/featureguide/cle.rst

         .. container:: tab-heading

             Load the model for cross-layer equalization.
-In this code example, we will convert PyTorch MobileNetV2 to ONNX and use it in the subsequent code.
+This example converts PyTorch MobileNetV2 to ONNX and uses it in the subsequent code.

-            It's recommended to simplify the ONNX model before applying AIMET functionalities.
-After simplification, we find that the model contains consecutive convolutions, which can be optimized through cross-layer equalization.
+            We recommend simplifying the ONNX model before applying AIMET functionalities.
+After simplification, the model contains consecutive convolutions, which can be optimized through cross-layer equalization.

         .. literalinclude:: ../snippets/onnx/apply_cle.py
             :language: python